DKJohn92/DKJohn92/README.md

 ### About me:

-My Name is Daniel, i'm a Frontend and Mobile Developer from Germany
+My Name is Daniel, i'm a Fullstack and Mobile Developer from Germany